arrenree/KDB/README.md

 <hr>

 <a name="primitive_problemset"></a>
 ## 🔴 7.
-Primitive Operations Problem Set
+List Operations Problem Set
 [Top](#top)

 **🔵 7.1 Find index location for "ryan" in "hello ryan where is ryan"